In order to recover damages in a personal injury case in California, a plaintiff generally needs to prove three elements of negligence:

 A good California personal injury lawyer will conduct his or her own investigation to uncover the facts that prove that the defendant was responsible.

-Additionally, under California’s “comparative fault” law — also known as “comparative negligence” — a plaintiff who is partially at fault for an accident or injury may still be able to recover partial damages.2
+Additionally, under California’s “comparative fault” law — also known as “pure comparative negligence” — a plaintiff who is partially at fault for an accident or injury may still be able to recover some amount of damages.2

 - The plaintiff assumed the risk of injury (“assumption of the risk”).